trinker/qdap/vignettes/qdap_vignette.md

 <h4 id="stopwords">Remove Stopwords</h4>

 In analyzing discourse it may be helpful to remove certain words from the analysis as the words may not be meaningful or may overshadow the impact of other words.
 The <a href="http://trinker.github.io/qdap_dev/stopwords.html" target="_blank"><code>stopwords</code></a> function can be utilized to remove <a href="http://nlp.stanford.edu/IR-book/html/htmledition/dropping-common-terms-stop-words-1.html" target="_blank">stopwords</a> from the dialogue before passing to further analysis.
-It should be noted that many functions have a stopwords argument that allows for the remval of the stopwords within the function environment rather than altering the text in the primary discourse dataframe.
+It should be noted that many functions have a stopwords argument that allows for the removal of the stopwords within the function environment rather than altering the text in the primary discourse dataframe.
 Careful researcher consideration must be given as to the functional impact of removing words from an analysis.

 <font size="5" color="orange">&diams;</font> **Stopword Removal Examples**<font size="5" color="orange">&diams;</font>